LibreCAD/docs/guides/blocks.rst

     :scale: 75
     :alt: Block insert tool option bar

     - Block can be rotated by the specified *Angle* and scaled by the *Factor*.
     - A pattern of blocks can be created by specifying an *Array* (number of columns and rows) and *Spacing* (space between the columns and rows).

+To insert a block:

+    - Select a layer (other than layer "0").
+    - Select a block in the **Block List**.
+    - Click on the **Insert the active block** icon |icon18|.
+    - Set the rotation angle, scale and array columns, rows and spacing as needed.
+    - Place the block at the desired location within the drawing.
+    - Place additional copies of the block or press [Esc] to exit the command.

 In the same block insertion, it is possible to combine transformations and pattern: a pattern of defined size and spacing is created then the pattern is rotated and finally the block entities are scaled but the spacing distances remain as defined.